ijattakiff/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 4/Lab4_Access_Control_and_Network_Security.md

 ### Q1.
 Explain the difference between authentication and authorization using Tasks 1 and 3.

-Authentication verifies **who an identity is**.
-In Task 1, Nginx challenged the client for a username and password: no credentials produced HTTP `401`, while valid credentials produced HTTP `200`.
-Authorization decides **what an authenticated identity may do**.
-In Task 3, the `dev` service account was recognized as an identity, but its RBAC role allowed only pod-reading operations.
-It could list pods but could not create deployments or delete pods.
-Therefore, authentication precedes authorization, but successful authentication does not automatically grant unrestricted access.
+Authentication confirms an individual's identification.
+In Task 1, Nginx requested a login and password from the client; HTTP 401 was returned for invalid credentials, while HTTP 200 was returned for acceptable credentials.
+What an authenticated identity can accomplish is determined by authorisation.
+The dev service account was identified as an identity in Task 3, but only pod-reading actions were permitted due to its RBAC function.
+Pods could be listed, however deployments and pod deletions were not possible.
+As a result, authorisation comes after authentication, yet full access is not always granted after successful authentication.

 ### Q2.
 Why is MFA so effective, and which attacks does it defeat?

-MFA requires independent evidence from more than one factor class.
-A password is something the user knows, while the TOTP generator or authenticator is something the user possesses.
-A stolen password alone is therefore insufficient.
-MFA is effective against password guessing, credential stuffing, password reuse, brute-force password attacks, and many attacks based on leaked or phished passwords.
-TOTP is not a complete defence against real-time adversary-in-the-middle phishing or MFA-fatigue techniques, so phishing-resistant factors are preferable for higher-risk systems.
+Independent evidence from many factor classes is necessary for MFA.
+Whereas the TOTP generator or authenticator is something the user owns, a password is something the user knows.
+Therefore, a password that has been stolen is not enough.
+Password guessing, credential stuffing, password reuse, brute-force password attacks, and several attacks based on compromised or phished credentials are all prevented by MFA.
+For higher-risk systems, phishing-resistant factors are preferred because TOTP is not a perfect defence against real-time adversary-in-the-middle phishing or MFA-fatigue tactics.

 ### Q3.
 How does network segmentation limit the damage of a compromised web server?

-Segmentation places the public-facing web tier and the database on different networks.
-In this lab, `web` had access only to `frontend-net`, while `db` had access only to `backend-net`; only `app` joined both.
-If an attacker compromises the web server, the attacker still has no direct network path to Redis.
-This limits lateral movement, reduces the reachable attack surface, and forces database access through the controlled application tier.
+The database and the public-facing web tier are located on separate networks thanks to segmentation.
+Only `web` and `db` had access to frontend-net and backend-net, respectively, in this experiment; only `app` connected both.
+An attacker still lacks a clear network path to Redis even if they manage to breach the web server.
+This forces database access through the regulated application tier, restricts lateral movement, and decreases the reachable attack surface.

 ### Q4.
 What does a default-deny firewall policy achieve, and how does it relate to cloud security groups?

-A default-deny policy drops traffic unless a rule explicitly permits it.
-The lab's `INPUT DROP` policy allowed only HTTPS on TCP port `443` and loopback traffic.
-This reduces accidental exposure and makes each permitted path deliberate.
-Cloud security groups use the same allow-list principle: inbound traffic is denied unless an ingress rule explicitly allows a protocol, port, and source.
+Unless a rule specifically allows it, a default-deny policy removes traffic.
+Only HTTPS on TCP port `443` and loopback traffic were permitted under the lab's `INPUT DROP` policy.
+This makes every allowed path intentional and lessens unintentional exposure.
+The same allow-list idea is applied by cloud security groups: incoming traffic is blocked unless an ingress rule specifically permits a protocol, port, and source.

 ### Q5.
 List the hardening measures applied and the attack surface each one removes.

-The core measures were running as a non-root user, mounting the root filesystem read-only, and dropping all Linux capabilities.
-These controls respectively reduce privilege after service compromise, block filesystem tampering and persistence, and remove access to privileged kernel operations.
-The container also used `no-new-privileges` to prevent privilege gains and a `tmpfs` mount for non-persistent temporary writes.
-Finally, an Alpine-based Nginx image was scanned with Trivy to identify known high- and critical-severity package vulnerabilities.
+Running as a non-root user, mounting the root filesystem read-only, and removing all Linux functionality were the fundamental steps.
+These constraints, in turn, eliminate access to privileged kernel activities, prevent filesystem tampering and persistence, and diminish privilege following service penetration.
+Additionally, the container employed a `tmpfs` mount for non-persistent temporary writes and `no-new-privileges` to prevent privilege increases.
+Lastly, Trivy was used to scan an Alpine-based Nginx image for known high- and critical-severity package vulnerabilities.

 ## Security best-practices checklist